jaylogue/pdp1105-console-adapter-v2/docs/pdp1105-console-adapter-user-manual.md

 The first half of the menu shows the files stored in the device's File Library.
 To choose these, press the associated option key.

-In the second half of the menu, the **Absolute Loader** option (key sequence *CTRL+^ m A*) can be used to mount a copy of the Absolute Loader paper tape image.
+In the second half of the menu, the **Absolute Loader** option (key sequence: `CTRL+^ m A`) can be used to mount a copy of the Absolute Loader paper tape image.

-Select the **Upload file via XMODEM** option (key sequence *CTRL+^ m X*) to mount a tape image uploaded from a terminal program using the XMODEM protocol.
+Select the **Upload file via XMODEM** option (key sequence: `CTRL+^ m X`) to mount a tape image uploaded from a terminal program using the XMODEM protocol.

-To mount a file that had been uploaded previously via XMODEM, select the **Previously uploaded file** option (key sequence *CTRL+^ m P*).
+To mount a file that had been uploaded previously via XMODEM, select the **Previously uploaded file** option (key sequence: `CTRL+^ m P`).
 Note that this option will not appear if no file has been uploaded.

 When a paper tape image is mounted, any previously mounted tape image is unmounted first.